dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-vertex-normals.md

 layout: post
 categories: three.js
 id: 980
-updated: 2022-04-22 10:43:45
+updated: 2022-04-22 10:48:16
-version: 1.4
+version: 1.5
 ---

-The process of creating a [custom buffer geometry](/2021/04/22/threejs-buffer-geometry/), or mutating a built in geometry in [threejs](https://threejs.org/docs/#api/en/core/BufferGeometry) might be a little involved, but still there is only so much to be aware of to get started.
+The process of creating a [custom buffer geometry](/2021/04/22/threejs-buffer-geometry/), or mutating a built in geometry in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) might be a little involved, but still there is only so much to be aware of to get started.
 The first step might be to work out the [positions attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) which is the values for the actual points in space.
 However after that when it is also a good idea to work out what the deal should be with the [normals attribute](/2021/06/08/threejs-buffer-geometry-attributes-normals/).
 In some cases I might have to work this out manually, however in most cases just calling the compute vertex normals method will work just fine, which is what this post is about today.

 <!-- more -->

+## The compute vertex normals method and what to know first

+This is a post centered around a single method of the [buffer geometry class](https://threejs.org/docs/#api/en/core/BufferGeometry) in the popular javaScript library known as three.js.
+This is not a post that is a general overview of the buffer geometry class in general, or a [getting started type post with threejs](/2018/04/04/threejs-getting-started/), javaScript and any other additional skills that are needed before hand.
+So I assume that you have at least a little background when it comes to the core set of skills that are needed in order to gain something of value from reading this.

 ## 1 - Basic compute vertex normals method example